Aberfan disaster: Rescue efforts and retrieval of the bodies

 An NCB board meeting that morning, headed by the organisation's chairman, Lord Robens, was informed of the disaster.
-It was decided that the company's Director-General of Production and its Chief Safety Engineer should inspect the situation, and they left for the village immediately.
+It was decided that the NCB's Director-General of Production and its Chief Safety Engineer should inspect the situation, and they left for the village immediately.
 In his autobiography, Robens stated that the decision for him not to go was because "the appearance of a layman at too early a stage inevitably distracts senior and essential people from the tasks upon which they should be exclusively concentrating".
 Instead of visiting the scene, that evening Robens went to the ceremony to invest him as the chancellor of the University of Surrey.
 NCB officers covered for him when contacted by Cledwyn Hughes, the Secretary of State for Wales, falsely claiming that Robens was personally directing relief work.

 Hughes visited the scene at 4:00 pm for an hour.
 He telephoned Harold Wilson, the Prime Minister, and confirmed Wilson's own thought that he should also visit.
 Wilson told Hughes to "take whatever action he thought necessary, irrespective of any considerations of 'normal procedures', expenditure or statutory limitations".
-Wilson arrived at Aberfan at 9.40 pm, where he heard reports from the police and civil defence forces, and visited the rescue workers.
+Wilson arrived at Aberfan at 9:40 pm, where he heard reports from the police and civil defence forces, and visited the rescue workers.
 Before he left, at midnight, he and Hughes agreed that a high-level independent inquiry needed to be held.
 That evening the mayor of Merthyr Tydfil launched an appeal for financial donations—soon formally named the Aberfan Disaster Fund—to alleviate financial hardship and to help rebuild the area.

 A makeshift mortuary was set up in the village's Bethania Chapel on 21 October and operated until 4 November, 250 yd from the disaster site; members of the Glamorgan Constabulary force assisted with the identification and registration of the victims.
 Two doctors examined the bodies and issued death certificates; the cause of death was typically asphyxia, fractured skull or multiple crush injuries.
 Cramped conditions in the chapel meant that parents could only be admitted one at a time to identify the bodies of their children.
 The building also acted as a missing persons bureau and its vestry was used by Red Cross volunteers and St John Ambulance stretcher-bearers.
 Four hundred embalmers volunteered to assist with the cleaning and dressing of the corpses; a contingent that flew over from Northern Ireland removed the seats of their plane to transport child-sized coffins.
 The smaller Aberfan Calvinistic Chapel nearby was used as a second mortuary from 22 to 29 October.